Statcounter

 I was involved in a strange, almost bizarre conversation last Sunday afternoon.
 My nephews, Oscar and Timo had come for lunch and before we ate, Timo, who is three, was sitting on my knee while we read The Beano.

 I think The Beano is still the best of all comics.
-On Saturday afternoon Caroline and I were looking at the comics in the rack at Sainsbury’s when I picked up the latest copy and put it in the trolley.
+On Saturday afternoon, Caroline and I were looking at the comics in the rack at Sainsbury’s when I picked up the latest copy and put it in the trolley.

-Timo and I were looking at the latest exploits of Denis the Menace (who is a much better behaved boy now than he was 50 years ago.
-He still does things that he shouldn’t but nowadays he is naughty rather than bad and in my opinion hardly lives up to his sobriquet) when we were skyped by my daughter.
+Timo and I were looking at the latest exploits of Denis the Menace, who is a much better-behaved boy now than he was 50 years ago.
+He still does things that he shouldn’t but nowadays he is naughty rather than bad and, in my opinion, hardly lives up to his sobriquet.

+We were skyped by my daughter.
 I answered to find that the computer screen was filled with the face of William, my grandson.
-This is how the conversation went:

 “Hello William.”